Dooagh

 Dooagh (Dumha Acha) is a village located on Achill Island in County Mayo, Ireland.
 It is best known for the nearby Keem Bay, a Blue Flag beach.

 Dooagh beach

 Between May 2017 and January 2019, Dooagh beach had 300 m of golden sand.
 Previously, the sand was completely washed away in a storm in 1984, leaving a rocky foreshore that remained until the sand was restored by an unusually high tide in April 2017.
 The new sandy beach was reported as causing an increase in tourism to the village.
 Dooagh beach washed away for a second time in early 2019.

 Transport

 Road

 Dooagh is located on the R319 regional road.

-Bus Éireann route 440 (Dooagh–Westport–Ireland West Airport Knock) operates once a day on weekdays in each direction.
-Expressway route 52 provides an evening journey each way to/from Westport and Galway.